bernhardAxonIvy/doc/source/engine-guide/administration/deployment.rst

 for more information about the deployment properties.

-There are three distinct locations where you can put your options file:
+There are multiple locations where you can put your options file:

     #. **Deployment specific options file** - If you want to provide options for a single
        deployment simply create a file that has the same prefix as the file you want to